 - Public transit (this includes things like fare cards, tokens, passes, etc.)

 - Bike maintenance costs (limited to $20, which is a lot less than the parking and transit limit of $255).
 Update: Unfortunately for our bicycling friends, this benefit was suspended until January 1st, 2026 in the recent tax reform bill.

-- Lyft Line, Uber Pool, and Chariot (depending on where you live).
+- Lyft Line and Uber Pool (depending on where you live).
 This is subject to some requirements, but if your team uses an approved commuter card, they’ll make sure you get a proper, qualified ride.